Structure-Aware Computing, Partial Quantifier Elimination And SAT: Abstract

 \section{Abstract}

-Arguably, all efficient algorithms of hardware verification are somewhat formula-specific \ie try to take into account the structure of the formula at hand.
-So, those algorithms can be viewed as \textit{structure-aware computing} (SAC).
-We relate SAC and \textit{partial quantifier elimination} (PQE), a generalization of regular quantifier elimination.
-In PQE, one can take a \textit{part} of the formula out of the scope of quantifiers.
-Interpolation can be viewed as a special case of PQE.
+Typically, a practical algorithm of hardware verification obtains a \ti{semantic} result by being applied to a \ti{particular} formula $F$.
+That is, although this algorithm uses the specifics of $F$ (sometimes \ti{inadvertently}), its result holds for all formulas logically equivalent to $F$.
+We refer to computations that get a semantic result by \textit{intentionally} exploiting the specifics of $F$ as \ti{structure-aware computing} (SAC).
+Arguably, using SAC allows one to get a semantic result faster.
+We show that \textit{partial quantifier elimination} (PQE), a generalization of quantifier elimination, can be used for SAC.
 The objective of this paper is twofold.
-First, we want to show that new powerful methods of SAC can be formulated in terms of PQE.
-We use three hardware verification problems (property generation, equivalence checking and model checking) and SAT to explain how SAC is performed by PQE.
-Second, we want to demonstrate that PQE solving \ti{itself} can benefit from SAC.
-To this end, we describe a technique meant for building structure-aware SAT solvers that paves the way to structure-aware PQE solving.
+First, we explain how SAC is performed by PQE by the example of three verification problems (property generation, equivalence checking and model checking).
+Second, we argue that PQE solving \ti{itself} can benefit from SAC.
+We use SAT solving to introduce a technique that can be also applied in structure-aware PQE solving.